 This recipe is easy to make, requires little baking time, and is ready to saveur after just a few minutes of cooling from the oven.
 But don’t get me wrong, the incredible flavor lingers for days so storing won’t harm them a bit.
 And you can always re-heat for warm sensuous brownies.
 I hope you enjoy these brownies and don’t forget to share them.
 On second thought, grab your brownies and milk and get comfy.
 It’s your turn to splurge.

-This recipe is vegan, dairy/gluten/nut-free and makes 12 – 18 brownies.
+This recipe is dairy/gluten/nut-free and makes 12 – 18 brownies.

 Glazed Chili Chocolate Cake Brownies

-- If you do not use the glaze, increase the baking time to 30 – 35 minutes and eliminate the broiling step.
+If you want to omit the glaze, increase the baking time to 30 – 35 minutes and eliminate the broiling step.

-- If you want less fat, you can substitute the Whipped Butter (or other substitutes) with 1/2 packed cup of pitted soft Medjool dates.
-Adjust sweetener according to your taste.
+If you want less fat, you can substitute the Whipped Butter with 1/2 packed cup of pitted soft Medjool dates or date paste.
+Adjust sweetener accordingly.

 - 2 cups peeled butternut squash chunks